V2X EHS PERFORMANCE METRICS

 In an ongoing effort to enhance our Environment, Health, and Safety (EHS) performance across all programs, in alignment with the V2X Vector to Zero philosophy, in 2020 we implemented an innovative global system known as Enterprise Valued Analytics (EVA).
 This solution enables us to efficiently manage workplace incidents, risk assessments, and audits, thereby streamlining EHS processes and incorporating effective risk mitigation measures to expand our capabilities.

 EVA is a comprehensive platform for EHS, Quality, Compliance, and Risk Management that empowers each program with access to critical workplace EHS information and promotes a robust EHS culture.
-Employees can centralize EHS processes documentation, gather valuable data insights through trend analysis, track action items, and communicate results to stakeholders.
+Employees can centralize EHS process documentation, gather valuable data insights through trend analysis, track action items, and communicate results to stakeholders.

 EVA offers a suite of features, including incident reporting and investigation with corrective and preventative actions, data aggregation, and trend analysis through reports and interactive dashboards, audit programs, and risk assessments.